 The worksheets in this pack will work on a variety of skills, and are great for assessing and reviewing.

-These worksheets are great for introducing or reviewing addition and subtraction.
+An easy way to introduce or review addition and subtraction.
 The students need to roll a dice twice, record the numbers they got, and then add the two numbers together.

 For the subtraction worksheet, it is better if they have two dice that they roll at the same time.
 This way, they can compare the two numbers and record the biggest number first, then subtract the smaller number from it.

-This activity is similar to the one above, but with the added challenge of drawing the dice.
+This activity is similar to the ones above, but with the added challenge of drawing the dice faces that they rolled.

 All of these activities are available on their own or in a bundle: